miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [-] The execution process is killed.
 - [o] The execution is not impacted if no Should Stop activity has been included in the workflow in Studio.
 - [-] The job state is changed to Canceled/Stopped, even if no Should Stop activity was used.

 ---
+### Q) What happens when a new version of a package is published?

+- [-] The processes using the package are automatically updated to the latest version
+- [o] The processes have to be updated in order for the robots to run the latest version of the package
+- [-] The old version of the package is overwritten

+---
+### Q) What is Orchestrator used for?

+- [-] Running Windows processes on the local machine.
+- [o] Remotely controlling any number of robots and performing workflow management.
+- [-] Designing workflows to be run by robots in a supervised mode.
+- [-] Designing workflows to be run by robots in an unsupervised mode.

+---
 ### Q) Which of the following statements related to Orchestrator are true?